 Water heaters are often one of the most unnoticed appliances in your home — until you step into a cold shower one morning!
 As with any appliance or plumbing system in your home, it’s important to know what you’re dealing with and how best to take care of it.
-That’s why we’re sharing answers to some of the top questions our customers have about water heaters.
+That’s why we’re sharing answers to some of the top questions our customers in the Fox Cities have about water heaters.

 What are the different types of water heaters?

 There are a few different types of water heaters you may choose from for your home or business.
 We’ll share some of the most common ones below.

 This is probably the type of water heater you’re most familiar with as it’s the most common.
 As the name suggests, this style of water heater features a tank that holds the water and keeps it warm until it’s used.
 The capacity of the tank determines how much hot water is available for use.

 Tankless water heater (also known as an on-demand water heater)

 Unlike conventional water heaters, tankless water heaters don’t use a tank.
 Rather, they rapidly heat the water as you use it.
 They’re generally smaller and more efficient.

 Heat pump water heater (also known as a hybrid water heater)